Do you love leafy greens? Enter tatsoi, your new favorite veggie. It’ll expand your horizons beyond the spinach, lettuce, and kale.

 While they are related, tatsoi belongs to a different species.
 The leaves have a mild yet unique mustard flavor, making it a tasty salad ingredient.
 You can eat it raw or cooked, just like other leafy veggies.

 To learn why tatsoi is so special, check out these five nutritional benefits.

 When it comes to vitamin C, tatsoi outshines oranges.
 A cup of raw tatsoi has more than double – yes, double – the amount than one orange.
 That’s at least 140 milligrams!

 It also has nearly 20 times more vitamin C than spinach.
 Clearly, tatsoi is worth eating.

-vitamin C protects the body.
+As an antioxidant, vitamin C protects the body.
 It’s linked to a reduced risk of heart disease, cancer, type-2 diabetes, and the common cold.
 Your immune system needs it to flourish.

 Your body can’t store vitamin C. That’s why it’s important to eat rich sources like tatsoi.

 To boost your vitamin-A intake, eat tatsoi.
 This nutrient is necessary for healthy vision and eye health.
 It’s even been shown to prevent age-related macular degeneration – a major cause of vision loss.

 Vitamin A also controls cell growth and reproduction.
 It even helps them communicate!
 In turn, vitamin A is a must for a healthy immune system.2